-New OSM classrooms (and new renovations) are built, where possible, to new and better standards in order to provide the best possible learning infrastructure for the widest range of student and instructors.
+New ACE classrooms (and new renovations) are built, where possible, to new and better standards in order to provide the best possible learning infrastructure for the widest range of student and instructors.

 New classrooms (or renovations) are built to this standard.
 Older rooms have a variety of levels of accessibility -

 The new standard is to provide a large open area, which can be populated with height-adjustable tables and ergonomic seating (for these make a request to accessibility services).